Supporting multidisciplinary work and health management within primary care

 • Early MSK intervention

-• Workplace adjustment advice and coordinated rehabilitation pathways.
+• Workplace adjustment advice

 Rather than operating as a standalone fit note service, the pathway focused on helping patients: